img-pro/bandwidth-saver/readme.txt

 = How much does it cost? =

-Managed: $9.99 per month for up to 500 GB storage and 5 TB monthly bandwidth.
+Managed: $9.99 per month for up to 100 GB storage and unlimited bandwidth.
 Self-Hosted: Free.
 You pay Cloudflare directly.

 = How much faster will my images load? =